 Mount Hood Railroad, 110 Railroad Street, Hood River, OR 97031, USA

 When you live in a place like Oregon that's surrounded by natural beauty, it can be easy to lose sight of just how extraordinary this part of the country really is.
 Sometimes we all need a reminder to stop and smell the roses -- or, in Oregon, the cherry blossoms.
-And the

 Mount Hood Railroad

 is the perfect place to do just that.
 This charming passenger train is a big dose of nostalgia; an experience that will send you back to a simpler time.
 And while the train itself is utterly delightful, it’s the

 During the spring, when the cherry blossoms begin to bloom, the scenery surrounding majestic Mount Hood is awash in enchanting white and pink blooms.
 But any time of the year, the Mount Hood Railroad offers some of the most breathtaking views in the country and is the perfect way to relish the resplendence of the PNW:

 VIDEO 8.
 Durango & Silverton Narrow Gauge Railroad - Colorado

 Durango & Silverton Narrow Gauge Railroad, 479 Main Ave, Durango, CO 81301, USA

 Location: This train operates on a 42-mile span of track between Durango and Silverton in Colorado.
 Known For: Incredibly Rocky Mountain and San Juan National Forest views.
 Where To Stay Nearby: Book a night or two at this mountain cabin near Durango!

 , the Durango & Silverton Narrow Gauge Railroad is a bucket-list adventure in the American West.
 This coal-fired steam locomotive journeys past some of the most incredible areas in Colorado, through the stark wilderness and majestic canyons of the San Juan National Forest.